zensty/HomePage/README.md

-# zensty.github.io

-Hello?
+# ZST Token, Zensty Token Project.

+Hello?<br>
-We created this website to proceed with the ZST Token project.
+We created this website to proceed with the ZST Token project.<br>
-Since the DApp is added to the website, I think it will be helpful for people who create the same website.
+Since the DApp is added to the website, I think it will be helpful for people who create the same website.<br>
-Please participate in the air drop and pre-sale as well. thanks.
+Please participate in the air drop and pre-sale as well.<br>
+Thanks for your interest in our project.